malayh/helpers/README.md

 # helpers

 Few helper methods I use for my day to day work.
-Clone the repo and run `make install` to install the helpers.
+Clone the repo and run `./install` to install the helpers.

 Note: The makefile is specific to .bashrc.
 Change it to .zshrc if you are using zsh.